News & Insights

 The simple, binary structure of the product enables capital providers to confirm pay-outs faster than traditional (re)insurance products.

 Parametric (Re)insurance is an indexed based product that offers recoveries based upon pre-defined trigger events (peril, location and severity).
-At McGill and Partners, we structure each contract on a bespoke basis to reflect the needs of our clients – we look to understand and mitigate the inherent basis risk in these products and believe they offer an attractive and complimentary alternative option to our clients.
+We structure each contract on a bespoke basis to reflect the needs of our clients – we look to understand and mitigate the inherent basis risk in these products and believe they offer an attractive and complimentary alternative option to our clients.

 Parametric products are a powerful mechanism when fast and efficient recovery is needed or is preferable – the speed of pay out can mitigate or reduce loss development thereby having a positive effect for the insured.